Last Updated on

 So if you have two children who are aged between 5 and 10 years old then the intended use is a fantastic fit for purpose.
 If however, you are looking for a garden trampoline for children between the ages of 5 years old and 14 years old I would consider purchasing a larger trampoline if the desired trampoline area allows it.

-Where to put an 8ft trampoline?
+Where to put the trampoline?

 To summarise what we’ve discussed already.
 You should be looking to put a trampoline where there is ample space to contain the trampoline.
-If you’re buying an 8ft trampoline, allow at least 10ft in diameter space to place the trampoline in with another 10ft of vertical clearance to allow space for the enclosure and bouncing.
+If you’re buying this sized trampoline, allow at least 10ft in diameter space to place the trampoline in with another 10ft of vertical clearance to allow space for the enclosure and bouncing.
 Ensure there are no objects or obstacles that can cause injuries to children who will be using the trampoline, no tree’s, fences, roads, paths, sheds or anything that you think your child may end up colliding with.

 What kind of surface can you put a trampoline on?

-Once you’re sure that you have enough space for an 8ft trampoline then the job is only half done I’m afraid.
+Once you’re sure that you have enough space, then the job is only half done I’m afraid.
 Finally, we need to discover the type of surface that’s available for the trampoline.
 You need to ensure a soft surrounding area for the trampoline so you should be placing the trampoline on a grass area in the garden.
 You should avoid putting the trampoline on concrete or loose stones.
 Why do you ask? – Well not only is safety a major concern when we place a trampoline on a hard surface (concrete) or a surface full of sharp objects (Stones) the noise alone when a child jumping will have the neighbours round in a flash asking you to keep the noise down.
 I’ve been there before!

 A trampoline is designed to be assembled in the garden, for that reason yes a trampoline will fit into a car.
 A trampoline is usually packaged in two boxes that weigh between 20 KG and 30 KG each.
 The box will easily fit into a car.